Adeesh-bode/go-web/README.md

 ### now can observe address is empty - cant access resouce directly using ingress as address not assigned

-## we need ingress control which will assign address for the ingress resource
+## we need ingress controller which will assign address for the ingress resource

 ## once the address is assigned , will take the ip address and map with the domain name  that we have created in ETC Host